paulbiggins/paulbiggins-site/_posts/2015-07-16-building-a-low-power-closet-media-server.md

 $ hostnamectl set-hostname myhostname
 ```

-Edit the DHCP settings so that we use both IPv4 and IPv6:
+Edit the DHCP settings so that we use both IPv4 and IPv6.
+While you're at it, put the Google DNS for IPv4 and IPv6 and also the Level3 DNS as backup.

 ``` sh
 # /etc/systemd/network/MyDhcp.network